Contrasting Ondas (ONDS) & Its Rivals

-Ondas (NASDAQ:ONDS – Get Rating) is one of 66 publicly-traded companies in the “Radio & t.v. communications equipment” industry, but how does it contrast to its peers?
-We will compare Ondas to related companies based on the strength of its analyst recommendations, institutional ownership, dividends, valuation, earnings, profitability and risk.
+Ondas (NASDAQ:ONDS – Get Rating) is one of 66 publicly-traded companies in the “Radio & t.v. communications equipment” industry, but how does it weigh in compared to its rivals?
+We will compare Ondas to related companies based on the strength of its earnings, valuation, profitability, analyst recommendations, risk, institutional ownership and dividends.

-17.5% of Ondas shares are owned by institutional investors.
-Comparatively, 48.6% of shares of all “Radio & t.v. communications equipment” companies are owned by institutional investors.
-8.5% of Ondas shares are owned by company insiders.
-Comparatively, 21.0% of shares of all “Radio & t.v. communications equipment” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This table compares Ondas and its peers revenue, earnings per share (EPS) and valuation.
+This table compares Ondas and its rivals’ net margins, return on equity and return on assets.

 |Ondas